-Working with Eating Disorders
+Working with eating disorders

-Despite causing huge distress, worrying physical effects and eventually long term physical damage, eating disorders have an important purpose.
-They help sufferers to cope with many underlying issues for example abuse, bereavement, low self esteem, fears relating to growing up and separating from parents, feelings of not fitting or belonging, an uncertain sense of identity and feelings of inner emptiness.
+Despite causing huge distress, worrying physical effects and eventually long-term physical damage, eating disorders have an important purpose.
+They help sufferers to cope with many underlying issues, for example, abuse, bereavement, low self-esteem, fears relating to growing up and separating from parents, feelings of not fitting or belonging, an uncertain sense of identity and feelings of inner emptiness.

 Food can have many meanings and uses.
 It may be used to anesthetise emotional pain and to fill up emotional and spiritual emptiness, difficult feelings may be swallowed.
 Starvation can be an attempt to be in control, it may be a way of punishing oneself or an endeavour to be perfect.
 People may starve in the hope of being accepted and loved.
 They can be influenced by cultural ideas of beauty and perfection promoted by the media.

 Person-centred counselling is non-directive and at the client’s pace.
-Giving up unhealthy eating behaviours is within the client’s control therefore the risk of eating disorders being replaced by other damaging behaviours can be reduced.
+Giving up unhealthy eating behaviours is within the client’s control, therefore, the risk of eating disorders being replaced by other damaging behaviours can be reduced.

-Eating disorders are isolating with secret binging and time consuming obsessions such as counting calories, planning meals and exercising.
+Eating disorders are isolating with secret binging and time-consuming obsessions such as counting calories, planning meals and exercising.
 At the start of counselling clients often feel that others do not understand them, do not see their inner pain and judge them for losing or gaining weight.

 It is essential that counsellors are trustworthy.
 Person-centred counselling is relational with counsellors seeking to form caring and supportive relationships with their clients.
 Practitioners are sincere, honest and genuine.

-Clients gain awareness and understandings of their underlying issues
+- Clients gain awareness and understandings of their underlying issues.

-Clients can think about improving their situation and how to nurture and take care of themselves physically and emotionally.
+- Clients can think about improving their situation and how to nurture and take care of themselves physically and emotionally.

-Clients can develop a more healthy relationship with food
+- Clients can develop a more healthy relationship with food.

 It is important to explain that recovering from an eating disorder is rarely a quick or easy process.
 Changes do not happen in neat stages.
 At times clients may feel worse rather than better, improvements may be followed by lapses.

 Close relatives and friends are often affected.
 They may become extremely anxious, confused and uncertain about how to help.
 Counselling for relatives and friends helps them to gain their own insights and to feel more relaxed so that they are in a better position to be supportive.